 Talking about your relationship with someone you don’t know can feel like a strange thing to do if you haven’t tried it before, but it can be very effective in helping you understand each other better.

 Online, text-based counselling isn’t for everyone.
-Some people want to work face to face, even when it feels uncomfortable – and this also gives the counsellor the opportunity to see, first-hand, how you relate to each other.
+Some people want to work in person, face to face, even when it feels uncomfortable – and this also gives the counsellor the opportunity to see, first-hand, how you relate to each other.
 It’s important with couple counselling that both partners are engaged with the process, i.e., that you both want to work on the relationship – even though you may initially have different expectations of the outcome.
-If one person is reluctant, or feels pressured into counselling, it could be even harder to involve them in the process when working online, than with face to face couple counselling.
+If one person is reluctant, or feels pressured into counselling, it could be even harder to involve them in the process when working online, than with in-person couple counselling.

 On the other hand, working online can be a convenient option if you find it difficult to keep a regular appointment, and especially if – as a couple – it’s difficult to agree times when you’re both free.
 It can be a good solution where one partner travels a lot (for work, for example) that enables you to carry on working on your relationship even when you’re in different locations.
 Online counselling can also be more accessible if one or both partners have a disability that restricts their ability to access face to face appointments.
 It is necessary that both people are able to use a computer and express themselves through writing.